WilliamAbie/Library-Program/README.md

 # Library-Program
+This repository contain HTML and Python files that are needed to make this program For the modules, you will need to install Flask and mysql-connector on pip python.
+For this kind of project, i'd love to use environment first before installing anything.
+So my main modules won't mix with the others

-This repository contain HTML and Python files that are needed to make this program And Database such as MySQL or SQLite (Every kind of database are good but i use MySQL as my Database when developing)
+And Database such as MySQL or SQLite (Every kind of database are good but i use MySQL as my Database when developing)

 Note : Some variables here are written on Indonesian, you can search it by translating it